Creating Recipes

 Customizing recipe parameters

 As a Cafe Manager, you are able to choose which parameters per brewing method you want to capture.
 The parameters can be set in the Cafe Settings.
-These parameters will apply to all recipes and for your whole team.

 Creating recipes